Comparisons12 min read

 DAITA anti-surveillance feature No split tunneling on iOS

-Mullvad Browser (Tor Project collab) Smaller server network than some rivals
+Mullvad Browser (built with Tor Project) Smaller server network than some competitors

 Who Should Choose Windscribe?